ToxPuro/astaroth/config/samples/haatouken/README.md

-Created by *Miikka Väisälä*, at 2021/10
+Created by *Miikka Väisälä*, at 2023/5

 # Purpose of this simulation setup

 This simulation was made to test that mpi, shock viscosity and task scheduling system work together with periodic boundary conditions.
-The simulation runs forced isothermal MHD turbulence in conditions where shocks are produced.
+Here we start as a shocked initial injection of kinetic energy in inversely conical direction.

 # What is a successful test